-In cybersecurity, deep learning has great potential, particularly for detecting network intrusions, classifying malware, and recognizing phishing attempts.\cite{alhogail2021applying} proposed a deep learning-based phishing email detection model based on graph convolutional network (GCN) and natural language processing (NLP).
-A publicly available balanced phishing dataset has been utilized where the authors used the email body’s text to extract features that improved the proposed model’s accuracy.
+In cybersecurity, deep learning has great potential, particularly for detecting network intrusions, classifying malware, and recognizing phishing attempts. \cite{alhogail2021applying} proposed a deep learning-based phishing email detection model based on graph convolutional network (GCN) and natural language processing (NLP).
+A publicly available balanced phishing dataset has been utilized, where the authors extracted features from the email body’s text to improve the proposed model’s accuracy.
 The model showed 98.2\% accuracy with a low false-positive rate of 0.015\%.
 For phishing detection, a new Intelligent Cuckoo Search (CS) Optimization Algorithm with a Deep Learning-based Phishing Email Detection and Classification (ICSOA-DLPEC) approach has been proposed in \citep{brindha2023intelligent}.
 Data preprocessing (email cleaning, tokenization, and stop-word elimination) techniques were employed to derive the important features from the Enron email dataset.
-The Gated Recurrent Unit (GRU) model was used with a CS algorithm for the fine-tuning of the parameter of the proposed model and achieved a high accuracy of 99.72\%.\cite{dewis2022phish} employed Long short-term memory (LSTM) model with NLP to detect both phishing and spam email detection.
-They developed a phish responder which is a Python-based command line solution and used deep learning and NLP for this classification task.
-The proposed LSTM model achieved 99\% accuracy for the text-based dataset. \cite{fang2019phishing} introduced THEMIS, a phishing email detection model built on an improved recurrent convolutional neural networks (RCNN) model which was improved by using the Bidirectional Long Short-Term Memory (Bi-LSTM).
-99.84\% accuracy is demonstrated by the suggested THEMIS model on datasets that are not balanced where the positive rate (FPR) is 0.043\%.
+The Gated Recurrent Unit (GRU) model was used with a CS algorithm for the fine-tuning of the parameters of the proposed model and achieved a high accuracy of 99.72\%. \cite{dewis2022phish} employed Long short-term memory (LSTM) model with NLP to detect both phishing and spam emails.
+They developed a phish responder, which is a Python-based command-line solution, and used deep learning and NLP for this classification task.
+The proposed LSTM model achieved 99\% accuracy for the text-based dataset. \cite{fang2019phishing} introduced THEMIS, a phishing email detection model built on an improved recurrent convolutional neural network (RCNN) model, which was improved by using the Bidirectional Long Short-Term Memory (Bi-LSTM).
+99.84\% accuracy is demonstrated by the suggested THEMIS model on datasets that are not balanced, where the positive rate (FPR) is 0.043\%.

 In addition, researchers investigated deep neural architectures such as Recurrent Neural Networks (RNNs) and Deep Belief Networks (DBNs) \citep{zhang2017phishing, bahnsen2017classifying} in the context of phishing detection, as well as a Neural Network (NN) based on Reinforcement Learning (RL), called DENNuRL, for adaptive decision-making \citep{smadi2018detection}.